 The Traffic Committee generally meets at 9:30am, on the second Tuesday of each month (except for January when no meeting is arranged).
 Every attempt is made to prepare the Agenda and place it on this website one week prior to the meeting.
 Once finalised a link to the Agenda will appear below.

-In order to protect the health of members of our community, the representatives of other agencies and Council staff members, the regular arrangements relating to the holding of the Committee cannot be continued.
-There will be no physical meetings of the Traffic Committee, until further notice.
+IMPORTANT NOTICE: In order to protect the health of members of our community, the representatives of other agencies and Council staff members, during the COVID-19 pandemic, the Traffic Committee meetings are being undertaken as remote meetings - using MS Teams.
+The meetings starts at 9.30am.

 Current / Most Recent Agenda Papers: